scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above 6th.

 ___
+#### Miasma
+*6th Level*
+- **Casting Time:** 9 AP
+- **Range:** 5
+- **Duration:** 10 minutes
+- **Damage Type:** Poison/Death

+A thick miasma flows from your body, covering a 7x7 tile area centered on a point in range.
+The miasma flows around walls and down hills, but cannot climb more than 2 tiles.
+Any creature that is not the caster that begins thier turn inside or enters the miasma for the first time makes a Stamina save against your spellcasting, taking 1 wound and 1 wound die each of Poison and Death damage on fail or half as much on success.
+A creature that fails its save gains Poison 1 and Hex 1 regardless of immunities or other effects as long as they remain in the miasma.

+The miasma is a thick, viscous cloud.
+Except for the caster, a creature inside the miasma can only see adjacent tiles.
+If there is a strong wind, such as wind created by _Gust_, the miasma cloud moves 1 tile per turn in the direction of the wind.

+The size of the miasma increases by 1 and you add a proficiency die to the spellcasting roll for every level above 6th.

+___
 #### Psychic Scream
 *6th Level*
 - **Casting Time:** 8 AP